 PC2 accounts always start with the word team, judge, admin, or board, followed by a number.
 See the next section for information on viewing/changing the state of generated accounts.

 Accounts in PC2 are site-specific.
 This means that in a multi-site contest an Administrator must create the accounts for each site.
 There are two steps for the Administrator to create accounts on a site.
 First, start a PC2 server at each of the sites.
 Second, an Administrator creates accounts by selecting the site then creating the accounts as described above.

+Note: by default PC2 only allows a single login at a time for any account; if a second user logs into the same account using the same (valid) credentials, the first login session is automatically terminated (this is a security feature to insure that teams are not using more than one computer to access the PC2 system).
+However, starting with Version 9.7, PC2 provides the ability for the Contest Administrator to configure the system to allow multiple logins for team accounts.
+See the section on Options (Settings), below, for details on allowing multiple team logins.

 Account Names and Passwords